We are often asked the following questions:

 Please note that these figures are approximate and can vary depending on factors such as the specific application, the number of users, and other considerations.
 For more detailed information, refer to table 13.2 of the CWNA guide, one of the best Wi-Fi deployment guides available.

-What is Phy Rate?
+What is Phy rate?

 To evaluate the performance of a Wi-Fi network, it's essential to consider the physical rate (Phy Rate) and the actual device data throughput.